 Use headings correctly to organize the structure of your content

 Assistive technologies use a heading structure to navigate content, and accessibility guidelines dictate the logical focus order for the content, where headers, paragraphs, and sub-headers should be organized based on content direction.
 It is therefore vital to use headings (<h1>, <h2>, etc.) correctly so that the content of the website is well-organized in a meaningful flow, and easily interpreted by screen readers.

 - Use <h1> for the primary title of the page and not for other purposes.

 - Do not skip heading levels (e.g., go from a <h1> to a <h3>), as screen reader users will wonder if the content is missing.

-We hope that this short summary provides sufficient information for you to get an idea of how to build an accessible website or application.
-You can conduct accessibility audit yourself using such tools as WAVE, AChecker, PowerMapper, Tenon.io or browser extensions.
+We hope that this short summary provides enough information for you to get an idea of how to build a more accessible website or app.
+The good news is that you can conduct your own accessibility audit by using such tools as WAVE, AChecker, PowerMapper, Tenon.io, or through browser extensions.

-Allowing your users to have better experience regardless of their limitations or disabilities is worth the effort.
-And we will be happy to assist you
+Helping your users have a better experience, regardless of their limitations or disabilities, is definitely worth the effort.
+And we would be more than happy to assist you on your quest!